Freetz/freetz/make/README.md

     Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access controls and makes a great server accelerator.

   * **[usbip: USB/IP 0.1.8](../docs/make/usbip.md)<a id='usbip'></a>**<br>
     USB/IP Project aims to develop a general USB device sharing system over IP network.
-To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages"
+To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages" into IP packets and transmits them between computers.
+If you plan to share a printer with this package, consider to remove AVM's printserv, but not the usblp kernel module.
      - [Verwendete Bibliotheken](../docs/make/usbip.md#verwendete-bibliotheken)

   * **[usbroot: USB root 0.2](../docs/make/usbroot.md)<a id='usbroot'></a>**<br>
     Mount an ext{2,3} filesystem (fs) from an USB stick and use it as root fs which may be fully writable and basically unlimited in size.
 The Linux kernel will still be loaded from your box and during the first phase of the init process the SquashFS on the box is still used, but after the USB root is mounted, we pivot_root into it and it becomes the new root fs.
 The default is to unmount the read-only fs on the box to conserve memory, but if desired, it can be still be accessed under /oldroot (though this is absolutely not necessary anymore after pivot_root).
 Having said that, it should be clear that the usb stick should contain everything necessary to run the box.
 Usually you just create a full copy of a target filesystem (e.g. from build/modified/filesystem or from an unpacked firmware image) and start modifying it as needed.
 The binaries (kernel modules, executables, shared libraries) used therein just have to fit the kernel installed on the box.
-Note: The webinterface makes it pretty easy to (de-)activate and
+Note: The webinterface makes it pretty easy to (de-)activate and configure the functionality of this package.
+However, USB root is an expert thing!
+See also the help screen of /etc/init.d/rc.usbroot for further description.
+As some config data is stored in bootloader environment, this package is special anyway.
      - [Vorteile](../docs/make/usbroot.md#vorteile)
      - [Konfiguration und Kompilierung](../docs/make/usbroot.md#konfiguration-und-kompilierung)
      - [Packen, kopieren auf die Fritz!Box und entpacken](../docs/make/usbroot.md#packen-kopieren-auf-die-fritzbox-und-entpacken)